-- a) Proposals shall contribute towards the delivery of a minimum of 65,100 sq.m of employment floorspace and ancillary uses including R&D, convenience, childcare and education and training of pilots (in addition to the 28,000 sq.m already permitted); and - b) Primary vehicular access shall be obtained from Broom Way; and - c) Proposals shall have no adverse impacts on the existing or future viability of Solent Airport; and - d) New buildings and extensions shall be of high-quality design and where appropriate, in keeping with the style and appearance of existing development; and
+- a) Proposals shall contribute towards the delivery of a minimum of 65,100 sq.m of employment floorspace and ancillary uses in line with the Daedalus Vision including R&D, convenience, childcare and education and training of pilots (in addition to the 28,000 sq.m already permitted); and - b) Primary vehicular access shall be obtained from Broom Way; and - c) Proposals shall have no adverse impacts on the existing or future viability of Solent Airport; and - d) New buildings and extensions shall be of high-quality design and where appropriate, in keeping with the style and appearance of existing development; and

-- e) Proposals shall meet the requirements of Policy NE5 given the site's Low Use status for Solent Waders and Brent Geese, and - f) The scale, form, massing and layout of development to be specifically designed to respond to nearby sensitive features such as adjacent supporting sites for Brent Geese and Waders; and - g) A Construction Environmental Management Plan to avoid adverse impacts of construction on the Solent designated sites shall be provided; and - h) Ensures adequate surface water drainage is provided on site and addressed through a Drainage Strategy; and - i) Traffic increases are minimised through the provision of new and improved walking and cycling connectivity; - j) Contamination assessments (in accordance with Policy D2) shall be carried out prior to the commencement of development of each individual parcel; and - k) Consultation with Historic England on an assessment of the historic significance of any buildings to be lost, and - Consideration of the need for future access to existing underground wastewater infrastructure for maintenance and upsizing purposes shall be considered in design and layout; and - m) Infrastructure provision or contributions shall be provided in line with Policy TIN4.
+- e) Proposals shall meet the requirements of Policy NE5 for Solent Waders and Brent Geese, and - f) The scale, form, massing and layout of development to be specifically designed to respond to nearby sensitive features such as adjacent supporting sites for Brent Geese and Waders; and - g) A Construction Environmental Management Plan to avoid adverse impacts of construction on the Solent designated sites shall be provided; and - h) Ensures adequate surface water drainage is provided on site and addressed through a Drainage Strategy; and - i) Traffic increases are minimised through the provision of new and improved walking and cycling connectivity. - j) Contamination assessments (in accordance with Policy D2) shall be carried out prior to the commencement of development of each individual parcel; and - k) Consultation with Historic England on an assessment of the historic significance of any buildings to be lost, and - Consideration of the need for future access to existing underground wastewater infrastructure for maintenance and upsizing purposes shall be considered in design and layout; and - m) The site is within a Minerals Consultation Area.
+Minerals extraction may be appropriate, where environmentally suitable, subject to confirmation of the scale and quality of the resource; and, - n) Infrastructure provision or contributions shall be provided in line with Policy TIN4.

-Policy E3: Swordfish Business Park SHELAA Reference: 3114 Name: Swordfish Business Park Proposed Use: Employment with ancillary uses Location: Daedalus West, Stubbington Capacity: 12,100 sq. metres (in addition to 22,000 sq.m already consented or retained) Size: 20 ha Planning Status : Outline planning permission for 22,000 sq. metres (P/11/0436/OA) granted in December 2013
+Policy E3: Swordfish Business Park

+SHELAA Reference: 3114

+Name: Swordfish Business Park Proposed Use: Employment with ancillary uses

+Location: Daedalus West, Stubbington Capacity: 12,800 sq. metres (in addition to 22,000 sq.m already consented or retained)

+Size: 20 ha